jcosborn/qex/README.md

-# QEX: Quantum EXpressions
+# QEX
-  lattice field theory framework
+## Quantum EXpressions lattice field theory framework

+### Notice:

 This is an early version of the code.
 The internals will likely go through several revisions, though the high level code written on top of it will likely not need much revision.
+The high-level framework is still incomplete, so some operations still require using lower-level constructs which may change.

 ### Installation: